 Thank you for your feedback on the draft strategy which was publicly exhibited earlier this year.
 We have reviewed submissions and made amendments to the draft strategy which was adopted by Council on Tuesday 27 April 2021.

-The strategy will be forwarded to Department of Planning, Industry & Environment for approval.
+The strategy has been forwarded to Department of Planning, Industry & Environment for approval.

 Our local housing strategy at a glance

 The local housing strategy looks at the housing mix in the

 Northern Beaches today, and plans for the kind of housing, and where it should